evoluteur/evolutility-server-node/README.md

 #### Lists of Values

-Dropdown fields in the UI (field.type="lov" in the model) have a REST endpoint to get the list of values (used for dropdowns in the UI).
+Dropdown fields in the UI (field.type="lov" in the model) have a REST endpoint to get the list of values.
 This endpoint can also take a search query parameter.

 ```
 GET /<model.id>/lov/<field.id>